murphyk2021/kickstarter-analysis/README.md

 # Kickstarting with Excel - An Analysis of Kickstarter Campaigns
 - - -
 ## Overview of Project
-Our friend Louise needs to raise $10,000 for the performance she is organizing, *Fever*.
+Our friend, Louise, needs to raise $10,000 for the performance she is organizing, *Fever*.
 In this Module, we were tasked with sorting through a relatively large data set which included informaiton about past kickstarter campaigns in the hopes of revealing trends that would help Louise determine if her monetary goal is reasonable and establish when during the year she should launch her campaign to optimize her efforts.
 - - -
 ### Purpose
 While completing this module students were introduced to some of the automated features that Excel has to offer such as: